 In Belize, we will be working in the community of Punta Gorda and the surrounding villages.
 Our current project is a construction project for the school of St. Peter Claver.
 Some of the kids from the school will be helping us as they are on summer break.
 The school’s PTA, principal, volunteers, and children will also be helping us reconstruct the school for their community.
 This is a great opportunity to learn new skills, put your faith into action, and build relationships with our brothers and sisters in Belize!

 Each day we will have the gift to encounter Jesus in the Sacraments.
 Each day we will start with Daily Mass.
 At least one night there will be an Adoration Holy Hour and the opportunity for the Sacrament of Reconciliation.
 Expect daily community prayer, praise, and worship, and each night the CMT missionaries will share a testimony about God’s restoration in their lives towards mission.
 Each day after work projects, everyone will have about 2 hours of rest/personal time.
 Most explore in the local town or jump in the Gulf of Mexico after hard working in the sun all day!
 Bring your modest swim wear.

 Community Free Day

-Free day activities are not included in the mission trip price.
+Free day activities, meals, and transportation are not included in the mission trip price.
 Please budget $50-100 for your free day activity we will do as a group.
-Free day activities are encouraged, including but not limited to visiting the keys, snorkeling, cave tubing, and visiting the Mayan ruins.
+Free day activities are encouraged, some options are visiting the keys, snorkeling, cave tubing, and visiting the Mayan ruins.

 Pray for good weather.
 If we get rain, it’s possible that the outdoor projects will be canceled for the day.
 Catholic Mission Trips, Inc., will arrange an activity to engage in the corporal works of mercy with the poor.